GabrielBalabanResearch/lgemri_scar_metrics/README.md

 One image in each pair should contain the raw pixel values, while the other should contain a segmentation of the myocardium and the scar with seperate markers.
 The myocardium should be a complete ring with a blood pool in the middle.
-All non-myocardial and scar areas should be marked 0.
+All non-myocardial and scar areas should be marked 0 (unlike in the image to the right).

 The script can then be run with the command